What is in Pre-Workout supplements?

 Caffeine is known for its energy-boosting benefits.
 It works to boost alertness, amplify endurance, and increase peak performance.
 This energy boost can help to push you harder during training to burn more calories and build lean muscle.

 Betaine anhydrous helps to increase power output.
 It is found naturally in the body, and in beets, spinach and seaweed.
-It is also approved by the FDA for the treatment of heart disease and osteoporosis through depleting homocysteine levels in the urine.
+Studies show it improves muscle endurance, strength, power, and force.

 This is essential in the development of healthy blood cells, nerve cells, and proteins in the body.
 It helps with the metabolism of fats and carbs.
 Vitamin B12 will also help to elevate your energy level and amplify peak performance.

-Preworkout supplements are designed to be used before your workout for two reasons:
+Preworkout supplements are designed to be used before your workout for a number of reasons:

 Natural caffeine will provide you with a steady and sustained energy boost, unlike synthetic sources.